Professor Rowley graduated Phi Beta Kappa from

 ContractsProf Blog and is one of the founding contributors to the Jurisdynamics Network's

 Commercial Law blog.
-He also
+He has also

-contributes to the Pace
+contributed to the Pace

 Institute of International Commercial